 In 1967, the State of New Jersey purchased the Whitesbog tract under the provisions of the New Jersey Green Acres Land Acquisition Act, with administrative oversight assigned to the New Jersey Department of Environmental Protection, Division of Parks and Forestry, as part of the Brendan T. Byrne State Forest.

 In the ensuing years, efforts to preserve and protect Whitesbog were assigned to the Brendan T. Byrne State Forest staff and actively supported by the Conservation and Environmental Studies Center, an affiliate of Glassboro State College, under the leadership of Dr. Eugene Vivian, and later by Michelle Byers and the New Jersey Conservation Foundation’s nomination of the Whitesbog Historic District to the National Register of Historic Places.

 Today, Historic Whitesbog Village is administered by the Department of Environmental Protection, Division of Parks and Forestry, Brendan T. Byrne State Forest.
-In collaboration with Brendan Byrne State forest, the Whitesbog Preservation Trust and the Pinelands Institute for Natural and Environmental Studies work to preserve, protect, and interpret Historic Whitesbog village.
+In collaboration with Brendan Byrne State forest, the Whitesbog Preservation Trust works to preserve, protect, and interpret Historic Whitesbog village.

 The Whitesbog Preservation Trust is designated as an Officially Recognized Friends Organization of the State of New Jersey and receives General Operating Support from New Jersey Historical Commission.